tost11/JavaFx-Carpc/README.md

 ## Setup

 ### MPD
 MPD is a musik Player that can be controllerd by a text interface over Network.
-So it is possible to controll the Musik played on your Car-Radio by Handy, PC, or whatever device you are using.
+So it is possible to control the musik played on your Car-Radio by Handy, PC, or whatever device you are using.
 The recomended MPD version is 0.21.*.
-On previous versions download from Album covers wie text interface will not work and it will not be shown in the Player.
+On previous versions download of album covers via text interface will not work and it will not be shown in the Player.

 #### Setup on Raspian Buster
 Just install mpd from you packet manager an you're fine